sjn/introducing-se/docs.md

 ### 6. Explore reasons & reliability

-**What → Why → How**
+**How – Reliability – Reconsider**

 * What reasons did they use to arrive at their belief?
-* Assess the quality of these reasons.
+* Assess the quality of these reasons: *Outsider test*.
-* What ways can we use to determine a reason is sound?
+* What can we do to determine a reason is sound?
 * If our methods are unreliable, would the assessment change?

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")